-- (2) Mr. Windeatt is entitled to receive consulting fees in the event of a termination of his membership in the U.K. Partnership as described below. - (3) Mr. Lutnick is also entitled to a tax gross-up for excess parachute payments, if any, that would be due in respect of the impact a change in control would have on certain of his outstanding partnership units as stated in footnote (1).
-The aggregate tax-gross up payment upon a termination of employment in connection with a change of control is \$38,891,469 when calculated based upon the equity compensation in footnote (1), base salary, bonus, and welfare benefit continuation as of December 31, 2022.
-The aggregate tax-gross up payment upon an extension of employment in connection with a change of control is \$4,651,528 when calculated based upon the equity compensation in footnote (1), base salary, bonus, and welfare benefit continuation as of December 31, 2022. - Mr. Merkel is also entitled to a tax gross-up for excess parachute payments, if any, that would be due in respect of the impact a change in control would have on certain of his outstanding partnership units as stated in footnote (1).
-There is no aggregate tax-gross up payment upon either a termination of employment, or upon an extension of employment, in connection with a change of control due when calculated based upon the equity compensation in footnote (1), base salary, bonus, and welfare benefit continuation as of December 31, 2022. - (4) For 2022, Mr. Windeatt received £600,000 in salary and his bonus was £1,700,000.
-The \$745,920 salary and \$2,113,440 bonus reflected in the table were calculated using an exchange rate of 1.2432, the exchange rate in effect as of April 18, 2023.
-In addition, in the event that Mr. Windeatt remains a member in the U.K. Partnership on the second anniversary of the change of control as described below, Mr. Windeatt will receive an additional payment equal to the payment he received at the time of the change of control.
+(2) Mr. Lutnick is also entitled to a tax gross-up for excess parachute payments, if any, that would be due in respect of the impact a change in control would have on certain of his outstanding partnership units as stated in footnote (1).
+The aggregate tax-gross up payment upon a termination of employment in connection with a change of control is \$41,149,903 when calculated based upon the equity compensation in footnote (1), base salary, bonus, and welfare benefit continuation as of December 31, 2021.
+The aggregate tax-gross up payment upon an extension of employment in connection with a change of control is \$31,874,182 when calculated based upon the equity compensation in footnote (1), base salary, bonus, and welfare benefit continuation as of December 31, 2021.

+Mr. Merkel is also entitled to a tax gross-up for excess parachute payments, if any, that would be due in respect of the impact a change in control would have on certain of his outstanding partnership units as stated in footnote (1).
+There is no aggregate tax-gross up payment upon either a termination of employment, or upon an extension of employment, in connection with a change of control due when calculated based upon the equity compensation in footnote (1), base salary, bonus, and welfare benefit continuation as of December 31, 2021.

+(3) For 2021, Mr. Windeatt received £600,000 in salary and his bonus was £1,200,000.
+The \$782,880 salary and \$1,565,760 bonus reflected in the table were calculated using an exchange rate of 1.30480, the exchange rate in effect as of March 14, 2022.